You know the saying: “Two heads are better than one”.

 Outdated Tools and Methods

-On the flip side, if your business relies on tired communication tools like email and phone calls for the majority of your communication, this can slow collaboration down significantly.
+On the flip side, if your business relies on tired communication tools like email and phone calls for the majority of your internal communication, this can slow collaboration down significantly.

 There are other more efficient tools available today, which we will cover later on.